linarphy/polygon_collision_detector/README.md

 ## Implementation

 One can find a javascript implementation of this method inside this repo.
-Others implementations will maybe appear.
+Others implementations may appear.

 ## Pro & Cons